-Disabling the gateway’s Default Server Interface
+Disabling the Gateway’s Default Server Interface

-Data Interfaces offered by the gateway
+Data Interfaces Offered by the Gateway

-The Ethernet Gateway offers 5 data interfaces.
+The Ethernet Gateway 4 offers five data interfaces.

-- Default Server Interface (iMonnit Online, iMonnit Enterprise, iMonnit Express, and Monnit MINE).
+- Default Server Interface (iMonnit Online, iMonnit Enterprise, iMonnit Express, and Monnit MINE)

-- MODBUS TCP
+- Modbus TCP

 - SNTP (Simple Time Network Protocol)